LukeGrahamLandry/franca/devlog.md

 and also maybe that's silly, there's actually very little of it. for arm at least they only use like 20 unique instructions. i could just write my own.

+tried https://github.com/Gankra/abi-cafe with import_c,
+only found the problem i already know about (apple-arm more than 8 u8/u16) which is reassuring but useless. tho to be fair, i didn't know about that problem
+for 6 months so it would have been helpful if i had tried it any time before this week.

 ## (Dec 26)